Top local movers for Eugene to Des Moines moves

 - Des Moines’s population is about 296% greater than Eugene.

-- Des Moines and Eugene are similarily walkable.
+- Des Moines and Eugene are similarly walkable.

-- Des Moines has a bike-friendliness score 39 out of 100, which means it isn't as accessible to and safe for cyclists as Eugene, which has a score of 72 out of 100.
+- Des Moines has a bike-friendliness score of 39 out of 100, which means it isn’t as accessible or safe for cyclists as Eugene, which has a score of 72.

-Other things to consider for your Eugene vs. Des Moines move
+Other things to consider for your Eugene to Des Moines move

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Des Moines without delay.
 You can select your official move date when completing the form.
 Start the process here.